ruijaulino/ruijaulino.github.io/_posts/2026-06-29-perf_track.md

-# Tracking Performance of Optimal Strategies
+# Tracking performance of optimal strategies

 A model may perform well in research and backtesting and then fail once deployed.
 This can happen for many reasons: signal decay, structural breaks, increased competition or false discovery.